Call for Abstracts

 Resilience building has always been a part of occupational therapy practice but might not always be recognised or named as such.
 Occupational therapy has a lot to add to the art and science of resilience and to how individuals, families and communities can improve their abilities to adapt and respond positively to life stressors.

 Reflecting the variety of resilience the 2nd COTEC-ENOTHE CONGRESS 2020 aims to:

 We welcome abstract submissions that represent the understanding resilience from an occupational therapy perspective, as well as those that present resilience models and its challenges from interdisciplinary point of view.

 We invite you to submit an abstract for oral, poster or workshop presentations.
-The closing date is September 30, 2019, so submit your abstract from April 15, 2019.
+The deadline for abstract submission was extended till October 14, 2019.

 Program Highlights: Key Note Speakers (confirmed)